nuzlanrasjid/nuzlanrasjid.github.io/_projects/wgcna-analysis-010926.md

 ## Overview

-Weighted Gene Co-expression Network Analysis (WGCNA) is a widely used approach for finding structure in high-dimensional expression data: rather than testing genes one at a time, it groups genes with similar expression patterns into "modules" and relates each module — as a single summary profile — to sample-level traits.
-This project runs a full WGCNA workflow end-to-end — from a raw expression table to detected gene modules and a module–trait correlation heatmap — on a large clinical cohort with multiple trait types (continuous and categorical).
+Weighted Gene Co-expression Network Analysis (WGCNA) is a widely used approach for finding structure in expression data rather than testing genes one at a time, it groups genes with similar expression patterns into "modules" and relates each module, as a single summary profile, to sample-level traits.
+This project runs a WGCNA workflow from a raw expression table to detected gene modules and a module–trait correlation heatmap on a large clinical cohort with multiple trait types (continuous and categorical).

 The dataset used is the public **METABRIC** breast cancer dataset